Saich family recalls hosting Tyler Boyd as part of Big 33 Game

 This playoff run by Cincinnati has the entire Saich family taking a trip down memory lane.

-"The entire week he was just my son, I would watch him at practice and then sitting at the game I would try to be the parent," Saich says.
+"The entire week he was just my son, I would watch him at practice and then sitting at the game, I would try to be the parent," Saich said.
+"Cheering him on you were like 'Oh my god!'"

 That was the reaction of pretty much everyone in the stands.

-"When they would come home from practice, some nights we just sit down and have a family meal together and then in our back yard we would play Wiffle ball games," she says.
+"When they would come home from practice, some nights we just sit down and have a family meal together and then in our backyard we would play Wiffle ball games," she said.

-"Playing Wiffle ball with him was amazing because he is such an amazing athlete," says Braden.
+"Playing Wiffle Ball with him was amazing because he is such an amazing athlete," Braden said.
 "We went to adventure sports one night and went into the batting cages.
-It was on high and he was hitting it like nothing and it was like this guy is different than everybody else.”
+It was on high and he was hitting it like nothing and it was like 'This guy is different than everybody else.'”

-"My brother and him actually talk a lot on social media," says Braden. "[They] text so it is pretty cool that even though he reached that height he never forgot where he came from."
+"My brother and him actually talk a lot on social media," Braden said. "[They] text so it is pretty cool that even though he reached that height he never forgot where he came from."

-"He was my son for the week and he is just a neat kid just a really polite fun kid who you just warm up to and you want to open your arms and want to hug him," says Wendy.
+"He was my son for the week and he is just a neat kid, just a really polite, fun kid who you just warm up to and you want to open your arms and hug him," Wendy said.

-A Bengals victory on Sunday in the Super Bowl would mean the Saich Family can add another chapter into their memory bank of their relationship with Tyler Boyd.
+A possible Bengals victory on Sunday in the Super Bowl would mean the Saich Family could add another chapter into their memory bank of their relationship with Tyler Boyd.